Opinion | As D.C. election season gears up, Bowser flexes the power of incumbency

 But take note.
 The 2022 elections will be unlike those in the pre-pandemic past.
 Door-knocking, neighborhood rallies and face-to-face encounters are taking a back seat to digital campaigning.
 This year, the Internet is filled with notices from D.C. community groups of virtual candidate forums and how-to-register-online instructions — a little-used practice in past election cycles.

 Unfortunately, the District has a digital divide.
 As the campaign trail becomes increasingly virtual, low-income Black and brown voters are left out of the picture.
 Estimates vary, but some 18 to 25 percent of D.C. households do not have broadband Internet.
-Nearly 10 percent live in households without any Internet-enabled device — no desktop or laptop, not not even a smartphone.
+Nearly 10 percent live in households without any Internet-enabled device — no desktop or laptop, not even a smartphone.

 A large portion of the digitally deprived are in Wards 7 and 8, where much of the population is low-income and people of color.